Corporate Tax Reform

-A limited form of group taxation will be achieved by allowing the consolidation of tax losses within a group of companies, the so-called “deduction for group contribution”.
+A limited form of group taxation can be achieved by allowing the consolidation of tax losses within a group of companies, the so-called “deduction for group contribution”.

-The deduction will have to be made against payment of a compensation equal to the additional tax which would have been due absent the group contribution deduction.
-This compensation will be exempt in the hands of the loss-making company (transferee) and disallowed in the hands of the profit-making company (transferor).
+The deduction has to be made against payment of a compensation equal to the additional tax which would have been due absent the group contribution deduction.
+This compensation is exempt in the hands of the loss-making company (transferee) and disallowed in the hands of the profit-making company (transferor).

-The following “group” conditions will have to be satisfied:
+The following “group” conditions need to be satisfied:

 - A minimum 90% capital affiliation must exist, i.e. the taxpayer holds 90% or more of the other company’s capital, or the other company holds 90% of the taxpayer’s capital, or both companies are held for at least 90% of their capital by a common Belgian or foreign company;

 - A foreign company must be located in the EEA; and

 - The domestic or foreign company must have been affiliated during an uninterrupted period of 5 taxable periods including the current taxable period (to be calculated as of 1 January of the 4th calendar year prior to the calendar year linked to the tax year).

 No group contribution is possible by or with an entity that benefits from a special tax regime (e.g. tonnage tax regime).

 The repair law also added new provisions that determine what happens if, during the 5-year affiliation period, one of the parties to a group contribution agreement was involved in, or incorporated pursuant to, a restructuring (whether or not tax-neutral).
 Three situations must be distinguished in this respect:

 - a company has been incorporated pursuant to a transaction where (part of) the equity of one or more companies has been transferred to it: in order to benefit from the group contribution regime, this new company will have to demonstrate that the transferring company or companies satisfied the 5-year affiliation requirement;